vlence/pinpoint/README.md

-# simplefeedback
+# Pinpoint

-A simpler approach to collecting feedback from your website users.
+The simplest way to collect feedback about your website from your users.